Skip to main navigation Skip to search Skip to main content

 Teaching Activities

-Dr. McCafferty is interested in the application of backward design and active learning principles to achieve goal-oriented learning: the identification of students' goals and desired post-education activities, and the construction of teaching and learning materials and methods to best bring students towards those goals.
+Dr. McCafferty is interested in the application of backward design and active learning principles to achieve goal-oriented learning: the identification of graduate skillsets, attributes, and goals, and the construction of teaching and learning materials and methods to best bring students towards them.
 His teaching in the Neuroscience (CK402) and Medical and Health Sciences (CK707) programs aims to equip students to apply broad scientific principles to their lives and careers, focusing on the interpretation of scientific data in its various forms as well as the design of experiments to address outstanding scientific questions and the effective presentation of the ensuing data.
 Dr. McCafferty also teaches Neuroscience students in his specific areas of research interest, including epilepsy, consciousness, and awareness.

 Fingerprint